 Although Firestone’s response was quick, it was far from effective.
 Even as it invested in the new product, it clung to its old ways of working.
 Rather than redesign its production processes, it just tinkered with them – even though the manufacture of radial tires required much higher quality standards.
 Active inertia had taken hold.

 The fresh thinking that led to a company’s initial success is often replaced by a rigid devotion to the status quo.
 And when changes occur in the company’s markets, the formula that had brought success instead brings failure.

 When a company decides to do something new, employees usually try several different ways of carrying out the activity.
 But once they have found a way that works particularly well, they have strong incentives to lock into the chosen process and stop searching for alternatives.

 Fixing on a single process frees people’s time and energy for other tasks.
 It leads to increased productivity, as employees gain experience performing the process.
 And it also provides the operational predictability necessary to coordinate the activities of a complex organization.

 Successful companies need to realize that action alone solves nothing.
 In fact, it often makes matters worse.
 Instead of rushing to ask, “What should we do?” managers should pause to ask, “What hinders us?”
-That question focuses attention on the proper things: the strategic frames, processes, relationships, and values that can subvert action by channeling it in the wrong direction.
+That question focuses attention on the proper things: the strategic frames, processes, relationships, and values that can subvert action by channelling it in the wrong direction.

 The unseen costs of poor operations aren’t that obvious, but shouldn’t be taken lightly.
 After all, the people, the customers, and the innovation are the bedrock of a successful company.
 Have you done an operations checkup lately?
 Make time to review your processes and you’ll surely start to see the benefits.